DrSavalan/crypto-candle-plotter/README.md

 ## 🔧 How to Use

 1. Clone the repo and enter the directory; and install the requirements named in 'requirements.txt'.
-2. Set your Binance API credentials in `config.py`.
+2. Set your Binance API credentials in `config.py` (Not necessary in many cases).
 3. Run the script:

 ```bash